-FIG. 2.
-Differential cell counts determined following bronchoalveolar lavages that were performed on subgroups of five rats for each dose group at each sacrifice time point following cessation of exposure.
-The mean values that were statistically significant different from the controls are indicated by the asterisks.
+Figure 2 Differential cell counts determined following bronchoalveolar lavages which were performed on sub-groups of five rats for each dose group at each sacrifice time point following cessation of exposure.
+The mean values which were statistically significant different from the controls are indicated by the asterisks.